Course - Mathematics II for business economists - MET430

 Students will:

-• Be able to formulate a business or economic problem as a mathematical model
+- Be able to formulate or interpret a problem from business economics as a mathematical model or problem

-• Have a trained ability for logical thinking
+- Have a trained ability for logical and critical thinking

 Learning methods and activities

-The course is organised around weekly "labs" that students work through.
-Students are also expected to work through weekly assignments.
+The course is organised around weekly class meetings.
+Students are also expected to work through weekly problem sets as well as two mandatory assignments.

-Class time consists of a short introduction to a topic and time to work in groups and get feedback.
+Class time will be divided between a brief introduction to topics in combination with ample time to work in groups and get immediate discussions and feedback from the lecturer.

 Further on evaluation